sh3244/swift-vs-python/README.md

 Non-scientific, somewhat real-world benchmark to test **Swift** vs **Python** performance.

-Standard test configuration: Increment an array of 10 **integers** 100 million times each.
+Standard test configuration:
+  Using the same language-specific syntax/flow control...Increment an array of 10 **integers** 100 million times each.

 # How to use